rubrikinc/terraform-provider-polaris/docs/resources/azure_archival_location.md

   * `SPECIFIC_REGION` - Storing snapshots in another region can increase total data transfer charges.
 The `storage_account_region` field specifies the region.

-Custom storage encryption is enabled by specifying one or more `customer_managed_key` blocks.
-Each `customer_managed_key` block specifies the encryption details to use for a region.
-For other regions, data will be encrypted using platform managed keys.
+Custom storage encryption is enabled by specifying one or more customer managed key blocks.
+For `SPECIFIC_REGION`, a customer managed key block for the specific region must be specified.
+For `SOURCE_REGION`, a customer managed key block for each source region should be specified, source regions not having a customer managed key block will have its data encrypted with platform managed keys.

--> **Note:** The Azure storage account is not created until the first protected object is archived to the location.
+-> **Note:** When using `SOURCE_REGION` the Azure storage account isn't created until the first protected object is archived.

 ## Example Usage